Skip to content

 In this case, you would want to use the following code in your <Link /> component:

-import Link from 'next/link';
+import Link from 'next/link'

-import useIsAuthed from './hooks/useIsAuthed';
+import useIsAuthed from './hooks/useIsAuthed' // Your auth hook

 export default function Page() {

-const isAuthed = useIsAuthed();
+const isAuthed = useIsAuthed()

-const path = isAuthed ? '/auth/dashboard' : '/dashboard';
+const path = isAuthed ? '/auth/dashboard' : '/public/dashboard'

 return (